 Attic insulation is typically blown on the attic floor, with a layer between 2x4 truss bottom chords and the remainder covering the bottom chords.
 Model specifications should reflect this as a combination of cavity insulation and continuous insulation.
-Insulation R-value may be reduced for eave areas at the rater's discretion.
+Insulation R-value shall be reduced for eave areas at the rater's discretion if conditions exist that create a lower R-value at the perimeter eave area of the attic.